una-auxme/MeshGraphNets.jl/docs/src/training_data.md

   - ...
 - ...

+The name of the trajectories can be chosen arbitrarily whereas the keys of the features have to match the ones provided in the metadata file (see [File for Metadata](#file-for-metadata-metajson)).

 ## File for Metadata (`meta.json`)

 Your metadata file also has to follow a defined structure.
 Since the metadata file for the [CylinderFlow](https://una-auxme.github.io/MeshGraphNets.jl/dev/cylinder_flow) example is handled differently, two files are explained in the following.